MicrosoftDocs/customer-insights/ci-docs/suggested-segments.md

 1. Select the **Suggestions (preview)** tab.

-1. Select **Get new suggestions** to start the guided experience.
+1. Select **Get suggestions**.

+1. Choose to improve a measure and select **Start**.

+   :::image type="content" source="media/suggested-segments-primary-attribute.png" alt-text="Choosing the primary attribute for suggestions on the suggested segments.":::

 1. Choose a measure or a customer attribute as the primary attribute and select **Next**.

-   :::image type="content" source="media/suggested-segments-primary-attribute.png" alt-text="Choosing the primary attribute for suggestions on the suggested segments.":::

-1. Select the influencing attributes and select **Save**.
+1. Select the influencing attributes and select **Run**.

    > [!TIP]
    > Selecting multiple influencing attributes improves the chances of evaluating how they influence the primary attribute.
-Don't include attributes that have no influence the primary attribute.
+Don't include attributes that have no influence on the primary attribute.
 For example, if all your customers are from a specific country, don't include the *country* attribute because it won't have any impact on the output.

 1. Depending on the number of customer profiles and selected attributes, it can take a few minutes to process the selected attributes.

 ## View details of a suggested segment